 Newman, who said he grew up “all over,” following his professor father to universities around the globe, was in San Diego before he moved to Key West.
 He came to the island in 2003 to help with production of the movie “City of Colors,” a locally shot documentary about the creation and display of a huge gay pride flag that stretched across Duval Street from the Atlantic Ocean to the Gulf of Mexico.

 Panariello also was helping with the movie, and that’s how he and Newman met.

-Newman, who started his career in graphic design, has 12 years of experience acting and doing stand-up comedy, as well as producing and editing film.
+Newman, who started his career in graphic design, has 12 years of experience acting and doing stand-up comedy, as well as producing and editing film, and last but not least he also have tutored students and helped them with their lessons about math or any other stuff like advanced synonyms.
 “I’ve pretty much done it all,” he said.